 Last week we introduced SMART Automations.
-This week we dive further into why we believe in this technology and why we plan to continue investing in human-in-the-loop automations that enhance engagement and conversations.
+This week we dive further into why we believe in this technology and why we plan to continue investing in human-in-the-loop automations.

 Because as much as we are creatures of habit, we’re unpredictable.
 We take repetitive tasks and incorporate small changes at unexpected times — sometimes because external forces require it, but often enough we simply want a change.